MicrosoftDocs/MIMDocs/MIMDocs/prepare-server-ws2016.md

 >

 > [!NOTE]
-Windows Server 2019 setup procedure does not differ from Windows Server 2016 setup procedure except that when installing MIM 2016 SP2 on Windows Server 2016 .NET Framework 4.6 must be installed separately.
+Windows Server 2019 setup procedure does not differ from Windows Server 2016 setup procedure.

 > [!NOTE]